rsonger/software-engineering-lab/_posts/2024-05-15-geometric_transformations.md

 ## $y$-Axis Rotation

 Rotating around the $y$-axis is a little more complicated.
 The points to remember when visualizing it are:
-- The positive axis of rotation points towards the viewer, perpendicular to the angle of rotation.
+- The positive axis of rotation is perpendicular to the angle and points towards the viewer.
-- The basis vector along the axis of rotation ($j$) is ignored, and the other basis vectors are written in terms of the components ($x$ and $z$) on the plane of angle $\theta$.
+- The basis vector along the axis of rotation is ignored, and the other basis vectors are written in terms of the components on the plane of angle $\theta$.
-- The first basis vector ($i$) is drawn horizonally so that $\theta$ rotates counterclockwise from $\langle 1,0 \rangle$.
+- The first basis vector is drawn horizontally so that $\theta$ rotates counterclockwise from $\langle 1,0 \rangle$.
-- And the second basis vector ($k$) with value $\langle 0,1 \rangle$ is drawn vertically with its positive direction relative to the other two axes.
+- And the second basis vector with value $\langle 0,1 \rangle$ is drawn vertically with its positive direction relative to the other two axes.

-Following these rules, the $z$-axis will point down and the diagram for $y$-axis rotation will look like this:
+Following these rules, the drawing will look down the positive $y$-axis so we will ignore the $j$ vector and write the components in terms of $x$ and $z$.
+Then the $x$-axis and its vector $i$ will point to the right while the $z$-axis and its vector $k$ will point down:

 ![3D rotation of basis vectors $i$ and $k$ around the $y$-axis](https://robsonger.dev/software-engineering-lab/assets/images/vector_rotation_y-axis.png)